Doodihealz/ImmersiveGuards/README.md

 EN for English

-ES for Spanish (Thank you Yaniel!)
+ES for Spanish (Thank you Yaniel1230!)

 Don't ask them the same question multiple times.
 They get annoyed.
 You can also thank them and they'll reply.